vickatte/terraform-alfresco-process/README.md

         echo "kubernetes_api_server = \"$(kubectl config view --minify -o jsonpath='{.clusters[0].cluster.server}')\"" >> terraform.tfvars
         echo "kubernetes_token = \"$(kubectl config view --minify -o jsonpath='{.users[0].user.token}')\"" >> terraform.tfvars

-7. Then from now on you can just complete the installation everything:
+7. Then from now on you can just complete the installation everything (in case of errors with this step, please try to execute agian only this step):

         terraform apply